 If you’re looking for natural treatments and ways to keep your breasts healthy, learn how to clear energy blocks in your breasts by massaging your feet.
 When energy is blocked or not flowing smoothly, that’s when physical symptoms can appear.
-From a Traditional Chinese Medicine perspective, breast lumps and breast cancer are simply the result of stagnant Qi.
-Thus, to clear physical blocks, you must get your Qi flowing.
+From a Traditional Chinese Medicine perspective, the seed of breast lumps and breast cancer begins with stagnant qi.
+To clear physical blocks, qi must flow smoothly and abundantly.

 Recently, I made a decision to listen to the Universe for inspiration on what to write.
 A few weeks ago, I was giving away a pair of pink boxing gloves.
 I had bought them for a kickboxing class, but decided that I actually didn’t like being used as a human punching bag.
 Thus, I posted the gloves on Freecycle.

 Many people were interested, but one stood out in particular.
 It was a woman who wanted to give the gloves to her friend who was recovering from breast cancer.
 While, I appreciated the symbolism and nobleness of her gesture, out of a desire to be eco-friendly, I ended up giving the gloves to another woman whom I knew would use them to box.

 While I gave the gloves away to someone else, I did not forget the kind woman or her friend with breast cancer.
 Instead, I made a resolution that I would give her friend a better gift—an article on how to clear the blocked Qi in her breasts to help support her recovery.

 Within a week of making that decision, Angelina Jolie announced her double mastectomy.
 I knew that was the Universe’s way of saying to me, “You must write this article.”